HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 ### Subscription Confirmation

-To confirm a subscription request, upon the subscriber establishing a WebSocket connection to the `hub.channel.endpoint` WSS URL, the Hub SHALL send a confirmation over the websocket channel.
+To confirm a subscription request, upon the Subscriber establishing a WebSocket connection to the `hub.channel.endpoint` WSS URL, the Hub SHALL send a confirmation over the WebSocketchannel.
 This confirmation includes the following elements:

 {:.grid}
 Field               | Optionality | Type | Description